ricsanfre/pi-cluster/documentation/SAN_installation.md

 LIO, [LinuxIO](http://linux-iscsi.org/wiki/Main_Page), has been the Linux SCSI target since kernel version 2.6.38.
 It support sharing different types of storage fabrics and backstorage devices, including block devices (including LVM logical volumes and physical devices).
+[targetcli](http://linux-iscsi.org/wiki/Targetcli) is the single-node LinuxIO management shell developed by Datera, that is part of most linux distributions

 **LUN is a Logical Unit Number**, which shared from the iSCSI Storage Server.
 The Physical drive of iSCSI target server shares its drive to initiator over TCP/IP network.
 A Collection of drives called LUNs to form a large storage as SAN (Storage Area Network).